MCOTV950E4MO-BK - Oven MIDEA - Free user manual and instructions

 IMPORTANT SAFETY INSTRUCTIONS WARNING

-To reduce the risk of fire, electric shock, persons or exposure to energy when injury to excessive microwave oven using your appliance, follow basic precautions, including the following:
+To reduce the risk of fire, electric shock, injury to persons, or exposure to excessive microwave energy when using your appliance, follow basic precautions, including the following:

 - This appliance can be used by children aged from 8 years and above and persons with reduced physical, sensory or mental capabilities or lack of experience and knowledge if they have been given supervision or instruction concerning use of the appliance in a safe way and understand the hazards involved.
 Children shall not play with the appliance.
 Cleaning and user maintenance shall not be made by children without supervision.